aosabook/500lines/interpreter/interpreter.markdown

 \aosafigure[240pt]{interpreter-images/interpreter-stack.png}{A stack machine}{500l.interpreter.stackmachine}

 The `LOAD_VALUE` instruction tells the interpreter to push a number on to the stack, but the instruction alone doesn't specify which number.
 Each instruction needs an extra piece of information, telling the interpreter where to find the number to load.
 So our instruction set has two pieces: the instructions themselves, plus a list of constants the instructions will need.
-(In Python, what we're calling "instructions" is the bytecode, and the entire "what to execute" object below is the _code object_.)
+(In Python, what we're calling "instructions" is the bytecode, and the "what to execute" object below is the _code object_.)

 Why not just put the numbers directly in the instructions?
 Imagine if we were adding strings together instead of numbers.
 We wouldn't want to have the strings stuffed in with the instructions, since they could be arbitrarily large.
 This design also means we can have just one copy of each object that we need, so for example to add `7 + 7`, `"numbers"` could be just `[7]`.